Find an Au Pair that's Right for your Family

 France

 Art, history, science, the Eiffel Tower, delicious baguettes — France is famous for many things.
 When looking for a culturally enriching experience for your children, you should consider a French au pair.
-Your children will enjoy hearing a new language from their live-in nanny while also learning about new things.
+Your children will enjoy hearing a new language from their au pair while also learning about new things.
 The wisdom of using live-in child care from France is that you benefit in many ways beyond simply finding a caregiver.
-Your entire f [Read more...]
+Your entire family [Read more...]

 - Your children can learn about French traditions and experience them first-hand (such as making crepes on Mardi Gras!);